kalixtez/PWriteups/CTFs/Fluid-CTF/eformats.md

 ```

-The immediate thought that followed was: why not overwrite the GOT entry of one of those functions with that of system, and then get the process to call the overwritten function?
+The thought that followed was: why not overwrite the GOT entry of one of those functions with that of system, and then get the process to call the overwritten function?
 That would end up calling `system(controllable_buffer)` and we'd simply put `/bin/sh\x00` in the controllable buffer, so we'd get a `system("/bin/sh")` it sounded good, so I went with it:

 #### Leaking an address in the binary: